Euphemia Mondich: Trial, imprisonment, and death

 In the end, Mondich was charged solely with the Udurovich killing, as authorities were unable to locate Sokolsky's body.
-While awaiting trial, she hoped that she would be acquitted of the murder charge, but this did not occur and she was ordered to stand trial.
+While awaiting trial, she stated that she hoped for an acquittal.
 At the trial, she entered a plea of self-defense, arguing that she was deathly afraid of Udurovich and had no choice but to kill him; to counter this, the prosecution brought parts of Udurovich's skeleton to show where he had been shot, indicating that the killing had been premeditated.
 Upon seeing them, Mondich burst into tears.

 Mondich was eventually found guilty of the murder charge and sentenced to life imprisonment.
 After her trial, her two surviving husbands met up and congratulated one another on staying alive before bidding her farewell.
 Mondich was then transferred to the Detroit House of Correction in Plymouth Charter Township, where she remained until her death of a heart attack on August 20, 1961, aged 77.
 According to Superintendent Jonathan Goldsmith, Mondich had no visitors during the last ten years of her life and spent most of her time tending to the prison flower garden and feeding stray animals.
 She apparently turned religious during her imprisonment, and would occasionally receive letters from The Salvation Army.